 py.test dask/dataframe --verbose py.test dask/dataframe/tests/test_dataframe_core.py::test_set_index

-Tests run automatically on the Travis.ci continuous testing framework on every push to every pull request on GitHub.
+Tests run automatically on the Travis.ci and Appveyor continuous testing frameworks on every push to every pull request on GitHub.

 User facing functions should roughly follow the numpydoc standard, including